Ulcerative Colitis Symptoms and Chinese Herbal Medicine Care

 Key challenges

-The patient, diagnosed with ulcerative colitis six years prior, initially developed symptoms during a period of high emotional stress.
-Her primary symptoms included:
+The individual had been diagnosed with ulcerative colitis six years earlier, with symptoms emerging during a period of significant emotional stress.
+Her primary concerns included:

-- Frequent watery diarrhea (4-5 times per day) with dark, bloody stool.
+- Frequent watery stools (4–5 times per day) accompanied by dark, bloody stool.

 - Severe abdominal spasms and cramping.